 Here, then, are six revolutionary heroines and their gravesites.
 If you know of another, please include it in the comments section at the end of this story.

 Hannah Bunce Watson stepped in to run the pro-patriot Courant newspaper when her husband died suddenly of smallpox.

 Hannah already had plenty to do, with five small fatherless children.
-She knew little about printing but kept the presses running, even after Tories burned down the mill that supplied her paper.
+She knew little about printing but kept the presses running, even after Loyalists burned down the mill that supplied her paper.
 The British wouldn’t export paper to the colonies so Hannah persuaded the Connecticut Legislature to lend her money to rebuild the mill.